realpython/members/README.md

 #### Incomplete

-1. Users should be able to contact support (current)
-1. Admin should be able to view all lessons
+1. Admin should be able to view all lessons (current)
-1. Users should be able to search across all lessons
+1. Active users should be able to search across all lessons
-1. Users should be able to hide/show lessons on the sidebar
+1. Active users should be able to hide/show lessons on the sidebar
 1. Admin should be able to add new lessons to an existing chapter
-1. Users should be able to view all standards
+1. Active users should be able to view all standards
-1. Users should be able to view an about page detailing the relationship between chapters, lessons, standards, and exercises
+1. Active users should be able to view an about page detailing the relationship between chapters, lessons, standards, and exercises
-1. Users should be able to submit exercises for grading
+1. Active users should be able to submit exercises for grading
 1. Admin should be able to add new chapters
-1. Users should be able to update their avatar on the profile page
+1. Active users should be able to update their avatar on the profile page
 1. Admin should be able to move the order of messages within the lesson view
-1. Users should be able to view a tag next to a message if it's posted by an admin within the lesson view
+1. Active users should be able to view a tag next to a message if it's posted by an admin within the lesson view
 1. Admin should be able to add an avatar link when adding a new user
-1. Users should be able to suggest new topics to be added to the course
+1. Active users should be able to suggest new topics to be added to the course
-1. Users should be able to view a message and reply activity feed on the dashboard
+1. Active users should be able to view a message and reply activity feed on the dashboard
-1. Users should be able to see their recent activity log on the dashboard
+1. Active users should be able to see their recent activity log on the dashboard
-1. Users should be able to view the total number of lessons in the course on the dashboard
+1. Active users should be able to view the total number of lessons in the course on the dashboard
-1. Users should be able to view the total number of enrolled students on the dashboard
+1. Active users should be able to view the total number of enrolled students on the dashboard
 1. Admin should be warned if they are deleting a message that contains replies within the lesson view
 1. Admin should only be able to deactivate messages; they should not be deleted
 1. Unregistered users should have to enter an email and a numeric code to register and become an unverified user
 1. Unverified users should have to connect their Github account to become verified
-1. Users should be able to hide/show the sidebar
+1. Active users should be able to hide/show the sidebar
-1. Users should be able to view the chapter overview from the single chapter view
+1. Active users should be able to view the chapter overview from the single chapter view

 ### Todo